image-charts/documentation/docs/on-premise.md

 ---
 # On Premise Virtual Appliance

 This section is dedicated to the [Image-Charts paying On Premise version](https://www.image-charts.com/pricing).
-This virtual appliance is a special docker image that can be deployed on your own server.
+This virtual appliance is a special docker image that can be deployed on your own server(s) in your own datacenter(s) or infrastructure.

 ## Features